A reader made this insightful comment on my recent post: “On Belief and Skepticism“:

 I empathize with this exact scenario.
 I too am a dedicated skeptic, but find it difficult sometimes to “disagree without being disagreeable.”
 Many people I disagree with most fundamentally are the ones I love most profoundly.
 Do you maintain close relationships with people holding drastically different beliefs?
 It’s hard to separate the person from the ideas they hold especially when there is so much vested emotionally in those ideas.
 I hate the idea of “agreeing to disagree.”
 I’m not going to dance around the issue; We are adults and honesty is important.
 How do you approach these relationships?

 As far as “disagree without being disagreeable” I suppose that’s a matter of attitude.
 You can disagree in a disagreeable manner, but you can also disagree in a non-disagreeable way.
-I don’t think you can disagree in an agreeable manner, since that would imply you were agreeing.
+I don’t think you can disagree in an agreeable manner since that would imply you were agreeing.
 So it’s best to voice your disagreement with the ideas expressed, but not personally attack the person who expressed those ideas.

-But it’s hard to separate people from their ideas.
-If I’m progressive and someone is a fascist; or if I’m an agnostic and someone is a biblical literalist, that’s very hard to overcome.
-In such cases it would be hard to say: “she is ok, but she is also insane because she’s a biblical literalist and that involves holding contradictory ideas simultaneously as well as believing things that conflict with well-established scientific truths.”
+Yet it’s hard to separate people from their ideas.
+If I’m progressive and someone is a fascist, or if I’m an agnostic and someone is a biblical literalist, that’s very hard to overcome.
+In such cases, it would be hard to say: “she is ok, but she is also insane because she’s a biblical literalist and that involves holding contradictory ideas simultaneously as well as believing things that conflict with well-established scientific truths.”
 Yes, people certainly have a lot invested emotionally in their ideas, which in large part explains why they are so resistant to changing them, even in the face of good reasons to do so.

-Of course if someone is getting upset or violent then you should agree with anything they say.
+Of course, if someone is getting upset or violent then you should agree with anything they say.
 After all Galileo recanted the Copernican view of the solar system in the face of the Catholic Church’s threatening his life.
 (Bruno had been recently burned at the stake for advocating such a view.)
-But among friends—and if someone is willing to kill you over your beliefs they shouldn’t be your friend—I think you just have to decide how serious the issue is, and take each case on an individual basis.
+But among friends—and if someone is willing to kill you over your beliefs they shouldn’t be your friend—I think you just have to decide how serious the issue is and take each case on an individual basis.

 But when someone says: “let’s start another war,” or “let’s deny people health care,” well those claims hurt people.
 And if that doesn’t matter then what does?
-In such cases you should probably enter into a polemic.
+In such cases, you should probably enter into a polemic.